smartcontractkit/seth/README.md

 Currently, the gas bumping mechanism is available for:
 * Legacy transactions
 * EIP-1559 transactions.
+* Blob transactions (EIP-4844)
+* AccessList transactions (EIP-2930)

-Same strategy is applied to both types of transactions, for gas price and for gas fee cap and tip cap.
+Same strategy is applied to all types of transactions, regardless whether it's gas price, gas fee cap, gas tip cap or max blob fee.

 When enabled, gas bumping is used in two places:
 * during contract deployment via `DeployContract` function
-* inside `Decode()` function, when transaction is not mined within the timeout
+* inside `Decode()` function

+It is recommended to decrease transaction timeout when using gas bumping, as it will be effectively increased by the number of retries.
+So if you were running with 5 minutes timeout and 0 retries, you should set it to 1 minute and 5 retries or 30 seconds and 10 retries.

+Don't worry if while bumping logic executes previous transaction gets mined.
+In that case sending replacement transaction with higher gas will fail (because it is using the same nonce as original transaction) and we will retry waiting for the mining of the original transaction.

 ## CLI